mnabilfurqon/mnabilfurqon/README.md

 ## About Me
 - 🎓 I'm currently studying Software Engineering at Universitas Pendidikan Indonesia
-- ⚒️ Currently participating in the Alterra Academy 2023
+- ⚒️ Completed participation in Alterra Academy 2023
 - 🚀 Still learning about Web Development using ReactJS
 - 💪 Have great passion in programming especially in web programming